What Exactly is a Near-Death Experience?

 The writers and editors at People may very well know better, and perhaps they’re just using the term as clickbait.
 Or they may just not understand what they’re supposedly writing about.
 But what about the entire creative team of the recent television comedy-fantasy series about the afterlife, The Good Place?
 Surely they would know what an NDE is?
 Nope.
 They misuse the term regularly throughout the show to mean — you guessed it — “Almost Died” or “Brush With Death.”
 Ironically, when the plot does involve actual NDEs, the writers are silent about them.

 So What Is a Near-Death Experience?

-To quote my most recent book, Near-Death Experience in Indigenous Religions, NDEs are:
+To quote my most recent book, The Next World: Extraordinary Experiences of the Afterlife, NDEs are:

 …spiritually interpreted episodes that individuals report having experienced during periods of clinical death or near-death.
 Though accounts vary greatly, typical features include sensations of leaving the body and existing in quasi- physical form; entering and emerging from darkness; bright light; visiting another realm; meeting deceased relatives; encountering beings that some associate with a particular religious figure; evaluation of one’s earthly life; feelings of joy, peace, oneness, transcendence, or unity; impressions of having returned “home”; exceptionally vivid awareness; reaching barriers or limits; clairvoyance or precognition; a return to the body sometimes following instructions to do so; reluctance to return; and subsequent positive transformations of the revived individual